DynaDojo/dynadojo/README.md

 16. [SIS: Susceptible/Infected/Susceptible](dynadojo/systems/epidemic/sis.py)
 17. [SEIS: Susceptible/Exposed/Infected/Susceptible](dynadojo/systems/epidemic/seis.py)

-## Adding Systems
+### Adding Systems

-To add new systems to `DynaDojo`, you must subclass from `AbstractSystem`.
-Some skeleton code is provided below.
+To add new systems to `DynaDojo`, you subclass from `AbstractSystem` and implement the required functions listed below.
+It is easy to build a System from scratch, or to use existing packages like `scipy` and `NDLIB` and wrap them for our API.

 ```python
 import numpy as np